-- 1.20 The Development Plan is a set of statutory documents that are used to guide the nature and location of development.
+- 1.19 Planning Law requires decisions on whether to grant or refuse an application for planning permission to be taken in accordance with the Development Plan, unless material considerations indicate otherwise. - 1.20 The Development Plan is a set of statutory documents that are used to guide the nature and location of development.
 The policies within them ensure that the decisions taken by planning officers are rational and consistent. - 1.21 The Development Plan for Pendle includes: - The Pendle Local Plan; - The Joint Lancashire Minerals and Waste Local Plan; and - Any Area Action Plans or Neighbourhood Plans that have been adopted. - 1.22 The policies in a Development Plan Document (DPD) can be used to determine planning applications from the date they are first published.
 The NPPF (paragraph 48) sets out the weight you should give to these policies in decision taking.
 As a "rule of thumb" the more advanced a plan is, the greater the weight you must give to the policies within it.